Basic Quantum Algorithms: Introduction

-Basic Quantum Algorithms details the remarkable contributions mentioned above.
-There is no hope if we don't use the correct language: Mathematics, more specifically, linear algebra.
-Concepts like quantum superposition and entanglement have a precise definition when we use linear algebra.
+\emph{Basic Quantum Algorithms} details the remarkable contributions mentioned above.
+There is no hope of describing these algorithms properly without using the correct language: mathematics, and more specifically linear algebra.
+Concepts such as quantum superposition and entanglement acquire precise meaning when expressed in this language.
 Measurements are described by projectors, gates by unitary operators, and qubits by vectors.
-Projectors, unitary operators, and vectors are words of the linear algebra language.
-When describing quantum algorithms or anything related to quantum, it is better to use mathematics because without it someone will probably utter nonsense.
+Projectors, unitary operators, and vectors are the words of the language of linear algebra.
+When describing quantum algorithms or anything related to quantum computing, it is better to rely on mathematics; otherwise someone will probably utter nonsense.

-Basic Quantum Algorithms follows as much as possible the historical ordering, which is the order of increasing complexity.
-We feel like climbing steps with increasing heights, strengthening muscles, and preparing for the challenge of understanding complex quantum algorithms.
-Each chapter is designed to be as independent as possible, allowing readers familiar with some algorithms to skip certain sections.
+\emph{Basic Quantum Algorithms} follows as much as possible the historical ordering, which also corresponds roughly to an order of increasing complexity.
+We feel as if we are climbing steps of increasing height, strengthening our muscles and preparing for the challenge of understanding more complex quantum algorithms.
+Each chapter is designed to be as independent as possible, allowing readers already familiar with some algorithms to skip certain sections.

-Lastly, do not hesitate in contacting the author (\verb|portugal@lncc.br|) if there are errors or any problems in terms of imprecision or missing citations.
+Lastly, do not hesitate to contact the author (\verb|portugal@lncc.br|) if there are errors or problems in terms of imprecision or missing citations.
 Suggestions are also welcome.